-In a consensus protocol, parties have an input (at least two possible values, say 0 or 1) and may output a decision value such that:
+In a consensus protocol, parties have an input (with at least two possible values, such as 0 or 1) and must output a decision value that satisfies the following properties:

-The third property is Termination, and the following two influential lower bounds correspond to two Dijkstra prizes (awarded in 2001 and 2024):
+The third property is Termination, and the following two influential lower bounds correspond to two Dijkstra prizes (awarded in 2001 and 2024) on fundamental limits to termination properties:

 Theorem [FLP83]: any protocol solving consensus in an asynchronous model that is resilient to one crash failure must have an infinite execution.